CURRENTLY ACCEPTING SEXTON APPLICATIONS!

 Q: What are the room arrangements like?
 What do I need to bring?

-A: The max. number of sextons is nine: Two doubles/triples, one double, and a single.
-Newer sextons are more likely to wind up in triples than less-new sextons.
+A: The max. number of sextons is seven: Two triples and a single.
 Roommates are of the same gender.
 The triples are very spacious, and, currently, each bedroom comes with a full-sized fridge (except the single; it has a smaller fridge).
 Generally, we can provide sextons with a bed (often an IKEA loft), desk and dresser, or they can bring their own.
 We cannot store a sexton’s belongings on the premises other than in that sexton’s room.
 The kitchen is stocked with dishware and appliances, and there is a limited amount of space in the cabinets & pantry for sextons to store personal appliances and food.

 Q: What is the application process?